davidezordan/Flutter-Template/README.md

-# BP Clean Architecture Mobile Implementation
+# BP Clean Architecture Mobile - Flutter Implementation

 Clean architecture is a fantastic way to look at designing and developing scalable and maintainable software.